Support The Philadelphia Society!

 The Philadelphia Society relies upon the generosity of members and other interested supporters.
 Donations to the Society supplement membership dues and meeting registrations in meeting our general operating expenses and keeping the costs of meetings as affordable as possible.

-In addition to general operating support, we welcome support for three key program areas:
+In addition to general operating support, we welcome support for:

 1) Fellowship Fund: The Society expends approximately ten percent of our annual budget to provide registration and travel expenses to enable qualified students and young professionals to attend conferences.
 Our Fellowship Committee supervises a competitive selection process for fellowship awards, and all fellowship applicants must be nominated by a member of the Society.
 Donors may not designate awards to specific individuals.